-- j Following the election of the Chairman of the Council and Vice-Chairman (if there is one) of the Council at the annual meeting, the business shall include: - i.
-In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
-In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
+- j Following the election of the Chair of the Council and Vice-Chair (if there is one) of the Council at the annual meeting, the business shall include: - i.
+In an election year, delivery by the Chair of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
+In a year which is not an election year, delivery by the Chair of the Council of their acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
 Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
 Receipt of the minutes of the last meeting of a committee; - iv.
 Consideration of the recommendations made by a committee; - v.
 Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
-Appointment of members to existing committees; - vii.
-Appointment of any new committees in accordance with standing order 4; - viii.
-In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - ix.
-Confirmation of arrangements for insurance cover in respect of all insurable risks:
+Review of the terms of reference for committees; - vii.
+Appointment of members to existing committees; - viii.
+Appointment of any new committees in accordance with standing order 4; - ix.
+Review and adoption of appropriate standing orders and financial regulations; - x.
+Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - xi.
+Review of representation on or work with external bodies and arrangements for reporting back; - xii.
+In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii.
+Review of inventory of land and other assets including buildings and office equipment; - xiv.
+Confirmation of arrangements for insurance cover in respect of all insurable risks; - xv.
+Review of the Council's and/or staff subscriptions to other bodies; - xvi.
+Review of the Council's complaints procedure; - xvii.
+Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21);